Alan Hirsch

 - Hirsch, A. (2024) ‘Migration governance paradoxes and realistic pathways: An African perspective’, in El Aynaoui, K. and Loulichki, M. (eds) Atlantic Currents 2024: Building Interdependence and Solidarity in a Fragmented World.
 11th edn.
 Policy Center for the New South, pp. 244–257.

-- Hirsch, A. (Forthcoming) ‘Industrial transformation, regional integration and the African political economy’, in Baloyi, B., Mohamed, S. and Ngoma, A. (eds) Evolution of the Structure of the South African Economy.
+- Hirsch, A. (forthcoming) ‘Industrial transformation, regional integration and the African political economy’, in Baloyi, B., Mohamed, S. and Ngoma, A. (eds) Evolution of the Structure of the South African Economy.
 Johannesburg: Mistra.

 - Hirsch, A. (2022) ‘The Role of SOEs in Development in South Africa’, in Mills, G., Jonas, M., Bhorat, H. and Hartley, R. (eds) Better Choices: Ensuring South Africa’s Future.
 Johannesburg: Picador Africa.
-Brenthurst Foundation.
 Available at: https://nsi.org.za/publications/the-role-of-state-owned-enterprises-in-development-in-south-africa/.

-- Hirsch, A., Levy, B. and Nxele, M. (2021) ‘Politics and Economic Policymaking in South Africa since 1994’, in Oqubay, A., Tregenna, F. and Valodia, I. (eds) The Oxford Handbook of the South African Economy [Online].
-Oxford: Oxford Academic. https://doi.org/10.1093/oxfordhb/9780192894199.013.4.
+- Hirsch, A., Levy, B. and Nxele, M. (2021) ‘Politics and Economic Policymaking in South Africa since 1994’, in Oqubay, A., Tregenna, F. and Valodia, I. (eds) The Oxford Handbook of the South African Economy.
+Oxford: Oxford Academic. doi: 10.1093/oxfordhb/9780192894199.013.4.

-- Amadi, V. and Hirsch, A. (forthcoming) African Continental Initiatives for Mobility: How the African Union Protocol on the Free Movement of Persons and the African Continental Free Trade Agreement facilitate the mobility of people in Africa.
-MIGRA Report.
+- Amadi, V. and Hirsch, A. (forthcoming) African Continental Initiatives for Mobility: How the African Union Protocol on the Free Movement of Persons and the African Continental Free Trade Agreement facilitate the mobility of people in Africa (MIGRA Report).
 New South Institute.

 - Hirsch, A. (2025) Opening Borders for Migration in the East African Community: Progressive Yet Uneven Reform.
 Johannesburg: New South Institute.

 - Hirsch, A. (2024) The whys and hows of the mobility of Africans in Africa.
-Brookings Institute, 17 July 2024.
+Brookings Institute.

 - Hirsch, A., Chilenga-Butao, T. and Belvedere, F. (2022) Policy in the Time of Pandemic: Social Transfers in South Africa during the Coronavirus National Lockdown, May – October 2020 (Case Study).
 Helsinki: UNU-WIDER.
 Available at: https://www.wider.unu.edu/sites/default/files/Publications/Report/PDF/case-study-policy-in-the-time-of-pandemic-South-Africa.pdf.